SinTan1729/chhoto-url/README.md

 unnecessary features, or they didn't have all the features I wanted.

 # Features
-- Shortens URLs of any length to a fixed length, randomly generated string
+- Shortens URLs of any length to a fixed length, randomly generated string.
-- (Optional) Allows you to specify the shortened URL instead of the generated one (Missing in a surprising number of alternatives)
+- (Optional) Allows you to specify the shortened URL instead of the generated one (Missing in a surprising number of alternatives).
-- Opening the fixed length URL in your browser will instantly redirect you to the correct long URL (you'd think that's a standard feature, but apparently it's not)
+- Opening the fixed length URL in your browser will instantly redirect you to the correct long URL (you'd think that's a standard feature, but apparently it's not).
-- Provides a simple API for adding new short links
+- Provides a simple API for adding new short links.
-- Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else
+- Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else.
-- Allows setting the URL of your website, in case you want to conveniently generate short links locally
+- Allows setting the URL of your website, in case you want to conveniently generate short links locally.
-- Links are stored in an SQLite database
+- Links are stored in an SQLite database.
-- Available as a Docker container
+- Available as a Docker container.
-- Backend written in Java using [Spark Java](http://sparkjava.com/), frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling
+- Backend written in Java using [Spark Java](http://sparkjava.com/), frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.

 # Bloat that will not be implemented
 - Tracking or spying of any kind.
 The only logs that still exist are